thinktecture/relayserver/docs/getting-started.md

   The Management API is used to manage the data in the configuration database.

    - Needs access to the configuration database.
+   - The example service uses API keys for authentication.
-   - Currently NOT YET secured with the identity server.
-DO NOT YET expose this to the public.
+   - You should not expose this to the public.
    - Management API swagger UI can be accessed at http://localhost:5004/ to see the api docs.

 - RelayServer